Introduction and History of FDAC

 FDAC has been running ever since in central London, and slowly started to spread across Greater London and then the UK from 2013.
 Family Drug and Alcohol Courts offer an alternative approach to ordinary care proceedings.
 The FDAC judge holds fortnightly court reviews with parents, in addition to the usual court hearings with lawyers present.

 A specialist multi-disciplinary FDAC team works closely with the judge and other professionals to provide intensive treatment and support for parents wishing to turn their lives around.
-The principles underpinning FDAC are shared with other problem-solving courts and there is a firm focus on working positively with parents.
+The principles underpinning FDAC are shared with other problem-solving courts and there is a firm focus on working positively with parents with a strengths-based focus.

-Independent evaluations of FDAC carried out by Brunel and Lancaster Universities have found that FDAC was more successful than ordinary proceedings in helping parents achieve abstinence from drugs and alcohol and thus enabled more children to be reunified with their parents.
+There has continued to be commitment to the evaluation of the FDAC model since its establishment, with both regional and national reviews being completed.
+The first independent evaluations of FDAC carried out by Brunel and Lancaster Universities found that FDAC was more successful than ordinary proceedings in helping parents achieve abstinence from drugs and alcohol and thus enabled more children to be reunified with their parents.
+Research has consistently shared that FDAC provides better outcomes for children and families.
+For further information on the FDAC research that has take place, please go to our research pages here.